maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
 ```

+The `PrettyString` typeclass provides us with the ability to convert any type to a string, which is similar to what
+the `.toString` method does, but we will do it in a more pretty way, e.g. also print the fieldnames of case classes,
+wrap strings in quotes etc.

 Every typeclass is characterized by a generic type parameter `A` and some functions or values that it
 provides (in our case `def prettyString`).
-The typeclass can then be used to implement instances for any type:
+The typeclass can then be used to implement instances for arbitrary types:

 ```scala
 val intPrettyString =